zenml-io/zenml/docs/book/getting-started/zenml-pro/roles.md

 ![Image showing the add custom role page](../../.gitbook/assets/tenant_roles_page.png)

 3. Provide a name and description for the role.
-Choose a base role to inherit permissions from
+Choose a base role from which to inherit permissions

 ![Image showing the add custom role page](../../.gitbook/assets/create_role_modal.png)